 Tax when you withdraw your super as an income stream

-If you’ve reached your preservation age and retired but are under age 60 and receiving an income stream (for example, you’ve retired after reaching preservation age), no tax is payable on the tax-free component of your super (which is made up of your non-concessional contributions and any government co-contributions) but tax is payable on the taxable component of your super (which is made up of your concessional contributions and investment earnings).
+If you have reached your preservation age, but you’re under age 60 and receiving an income stream (for example, you’ve retired after reaching preservation age), no tax is payable on the tax-free component of your pension payments (which is made up of your non-concessional contributions and any government co-contributions) but tax is payable on the taxable component of your pension payments (which is made up of your concessional contributions and investment earnings).
 This taxable component will be added to your income and taxed at your income tax rate less a tax offset equal to 15% of the taxable portion of the payment.

 Tax when you take a transition to retirement income stream